-Renewable electricity comes from two sources: residents and businesses installing it to reduce their electricity needs or participating in an SCE program for additional renewable electricity, and SCE providing it as part of the state-mandated Renewable Portfolio Standard (RPS).
-Figure 3.3 shows the amount of local renewable generation that has been installed in Goleta to date.
+Renewable electricity comes from two sources: residents and businesses installing it to reduce their electricity needs or participating in an SCE program for additional renewable electricity that gets applied to the customer's bill, and SCE providing it through the grid as part of the state-mandated Renewables Portfolio Standard (RPS).
+For this first source (local installations), Figure 3.3 on the following page shows how the amount of local renewable generation that has been installed in Goleta has grown over the preceding eight years.